radi0sus/tau-calc/README.md

 The following output will be printed:

-    The predicted coordination number for atom is value.
+    The predicted coordination number for atom is N.

     The two largest angles are beta = value and alpha = value.
     Note: Angles for the calculation of tau_4, tau_4' and tau_5.